UoBBadders/UoBBadders.github.io/EDITME/membership.md

-To become a member all players pay a fee to the club; this pays for shuttles, coaches, courts, transport to matches and more.
+To become a member, all players pay a fee to the club.
+This pays for shuttles, coaches, courts, transport to matches and more.
 The fees correspond to what you get in return as a member of one of our 3 squads: Performance, Development or Social.
 If you wish to join the "Performance" or "Development" squads you should attend trials at the start of the year and a committee member will discuss with you which membership is most appropriate for you.

 #### Performance Membership:
 This is for strong and committed players wanting to compete for the University and recieve lots of training time.
 Membership includes: